JustFixNYC/tenants2/README.md

 ```
 cp .justfix-env.sample .justfix-env
 ```

+Since you're not using Docker, you will want to set `DATABASE_URL` to your Postgres instance, using the [Database URL schema][].

 Then set up the front-end and configure it to continuously re-build itself as you change the source code: